 Bartholomew has 29 variant forms: Bart, Bartalan, Bartel, Barth, Barthelemy, Barthlomeo, Bartho, Barthol, Barthold, Bartholoma, Bartholomaus, Bartholome, Bartholomeus, Bartin, Bartle, Bartlet, Bartlett, Bartlomiej, Bartolome, Bartolomej, Bartolomeo, Bartolomeu, Bartolommeo, Bartome, Bartow, Bartt, Bat, Bertel and Thole.

-Displayed below is the baby names popularity of Bartholomew name for boys (2012 statistics).
-Compare Bartholomew with its variant forms and related boy baby names.
+Displayed below is the baby name popularity of the name Bartholomew for boys (2014 statistics).

 Displayed below is a comparison of the popularity of the boy name Bartholomew and its variant forms.
 Popular variation forms ranked in the Top 1000/100 are Nathaniel (#94), Nathanael (#586), Bartholomew and Bart.
 (2014 statistics).